gold star for USAHOF

 The Not in Hall of Committee.

-With 477 career NHL points (and 283 in the WHA), the professional statistics speak to a very good player but not that of the Hall of Famer.
+With 477 career NHL points (and 283 in the WHA), the professional statistics speak to a very good player, but not that of a Hall of Famer.
 This is very much the consensus of most hockey pundits and fans alike.
-However, we all know of that intangible of the 1972…
+However, we are all familiar with the intangible legacy of…

-In 1999 Master Card named the all Canadian Junior Hockey Team.
-This team featured current Hall of Famers, Wayne Gretzky, Mario Lemieux, Guy LaFleur, Denis Potvin, Bobby Orr, and Bernie Parent.
-It also featured Saskatchewan native Brian Propp who lit up the lights for the Brandon Wheat Kings.
+In 1999, Master Card named the entire Canadian Junior Hockey Team.
+This team featured current Hall of Famers Wayne Gretzky, Mario Lemieux, Guy Lafleur, Denis Potvin, Bobby Orr, and Bernie Parent.
+It also featured Saskatchewan native Brian Propp, who lit up the lights for the Brandon Wheat Kings.
 Propp’s first…

-Without a doubt there was a slew of phenomenal players who came out of the Soviet Union and the machine that was the Red Army.
-One such great player is blueliner Alexi Kasatonov, who played for the elite national team throughout the 1980’s where he was a two time Olympic…
+Without a doubt, there was a slew of phenomenal players who emerged from the Soviet Union and the formidable Red Army.
+One such great player is blueliner Alexi Kasatonov, who played for the elite national team throughout the 1980s, winning two Olympic Gold Medals (1984 & 1988), a Canada Cup…

-Arguably the best player to come out of the hockey rich state of Minnesota, Neal Broten did not just come from the Gopher State; he played virtually his entire career there.
-Broten played his collegiate hockey for the University of Minnesota and played the bulk of his career for the…
+Arguably one of the best players to come out of the hockey-rich state of Minnesota, Neal Broten did not just come from the Gopher State; he played virtually his entire career there.
+Broten played his collegiate hockey for the University of Minnesota and played the bulk of his career for…

-A two-time All-Star with a 22-year professional career, Mathieu Schneider was one of the best American born blueliner in the game’s history.
-Schneider was adept on the offensive side of the game as he scored over 700 Points and Internationally played for the U.S. on their 1996 World Cup winning…
+A two-time All-Star with a 22-year professional career, Mathieu Schneider was one of the best American-born blueliners in the game’s history.
+Schneider was adept on the offensive side of the game, scoring over 700 Points and internationally playing for the U.S. on their 1996 World Cup-winning team.
+Schneider’s Hall of…

-As a skill player for the Philadelphia Flyer,s the speedy and undersized Andre Lacroix was a star but not necessarily a superstar.
-Lacroix was one of the many who took the pay increase to join the WHA, and the more open game worked towards his style of play.
-Lacroix may…
+As a skill player for the Philadelphia Flyers, the speedy and undersized Andre Lacroix was a star but not necessarily a superstar.
+Lacroix was one of the many who took the pay increase to join the WHA, and the more open game style worked well with his approach to play.…

-Although many people have laced up the skates for the New Jersey Devils, there were many who thought that Pat Verbeek may very well be one.
+Although many people have laced up the skates for the New Jersey Devils, many thought that Pat Verbeek may very well be one.
 Verbeek was a tough player who logged over 2,500 in penalty minutes and was as pesky a player as they came.
-Verbeek could put…
+Verbeek could put the puck in…

-Before his record was broken by Doug Jarvis, Garry Unger was considered the NHL’s Iron Man.
+Before Doug Jarvis broke his record, Garry Unger was considered the NHL’s Iron Man.
 Unger played in 914 consecutive games which was a phenomenal accomplishment, considering the rough nature of Professional Hockey.
-Unger did not just play in those games; he was a seven-time All-Star who was able…
+Unger did not just play in those games; he was a seven-time All-Star who acquired 804 career points.…

-With the distinction the first ever Russian born player to be drafted in the first round by a team in the National Hockey League, Alexei Kovalev did not disappoint.
-Kovalev would score over 1,000 Points in the NHL and is a winner of the Stanley Cup and a Gold Medal…
+With the distinction of being the first ever Russian-born player to be drafted in the first round by a team in the National Hockey League, Alexei Kovalev did not disappoint.
+Kovalev would score over 1,000 Points in the NHL and is a winner of the Stanley Cup and a Gold…